MartinPeccin/MartinPeccin/README.md

 My name is Martin - Passionate about technology and teamwork.
 I love challenges and being part of the solution.

-* Currently working as IT manager for Deliberative Council Bahia Blanca, Buenos Aires
+* Currently working as IT manager for Deliberative Council Bahia Blanca, Buenos Aires.
+Throughout my career, I have integrated my expertise into various roles, demonstrating proficiency as an IT technical support specialist, web developer, and in IT manager tasks, working with multidisciplinary teams and stakeholders.

 ## Skills
 * BS Degree in Electrical Engineering(Electronic engineer)